jgruber/khaudio/README.md

 #### Dynamic Address Configuration ####

-If you can not provide a static address, the KHAudio appliance will request a DHCP lease identifying itself with the name `khaudio`.
+If you can not provide a static address, provision your Wifi (or simply plug in the wired Ethernet connection).

+The KHAudio appliance will request a DHCP lease identifying itself with the name `khaudio`.
 If your DHCP and DNS services are tied together (common for Internet service provider DHCP/DNS services), you can simply open a web browser and go the following address:

 [http://khaudio](http://khaudio)